Stroke Recovery

 Patients with atrial fibrillation (A-fib), an irregular heart rhythm, that isn’t caused by a heart valve condition, are at high risk for stroke.
 In A-fib, the chambers at top of the heart — the atria — don’t pump out all the blood, making blot clots more likely.

 More than 90% of stroke-causing clots that originate in the heart come from the left atrial appendage.
-This pouch of flesh on the heart serves no known purpose.
+This pouch of tissue on the heart serves no known purpose.
 For many patients, closing the appendage with a minimally invasive left atrial appendage closure procedure can reduce their stroke risk and allow them to stop taking blood thinners.

 Carotid artery disease — a buildup of plaque in the arteries that deliver blood to your brain — causes an estimated 20% of strokes.
 Many patients can take advantage of a minimally invasive transcarotid artery revascularization (TCAR) procedure.
 TCAR currently is used on patients who may have difficulty with traditional open surgery to remove the plaque.